-Mexico Is Battling 159 Active Wildfires
+Mexico is battling 159 active wildfires

 Mexico is fighting 159 active wildfires across the country amid the year’s second heat wave that has also put the nation’s power grid under stress.

-Mexico’s national weather service issued an alert that at least 12 states would experience temperatures higher than 45 C (113 F), with large swathes of the rest of the country expected to see temperatures higher than 30 C.
+Mexico’s national weather service issued an alert that at least 12 states would experience temperatures higher than 45°C, with large swathes of the rest of the country expected to see temperatures higher than 30°C.

 The heat wave has increased demand for power, prompting the country’s grid operator to declare the system in a state of emergency on Thursday evening for the second time this week.
 That means the available power was below adequate levels.
 On Wednesday, operator Cenace also declared the system in a state of alert.

-Read More: Mexico Should Spend Billions on Water, Not Oil: JP Spinetto

-Mexico’s national forest commission (Conafor) said the wildfires spread across 75,474 hectares (186,500 acres).
-It also said that 30 of the fires were in protected natural areas.
+Mexico’s national forest commission (Conafor) said the wildfires spread across 75,474 hectares — 30 of the fires were in protected natural areas.

 Parts of the country have also been dealing with drought.
 The capital’s surrounding metropolis of about 20 million people has seen intermittent water supply in recent months due to lower rainfall than expected.